 will appear there.

 Encourage your new committer to include both the PMC name and the desired account id on the submitted ICLA.
 If both of these pieces of information are provided on the ICLA form; and the ICLA is sent to the correct address (firstname.lastname@example.org); and secretary or assistant can verify a [VOTE][RESULT] for the new committer, the account will be requested by the person (secretary or assistant) filing the ICLA.

 If the new account information is not provided on the ICLA, the PMC chair is responsible to get the new committer's desired account id and request the new account.
-Once the ICLA has been filed (see above), the ASF New Account Request form should be used to send a new account request.
+Once the ICLA has been filed (see above), the ASF New Account Request form should be used to generate the request.
 Should the PMC chair be unavailable for any reason, any ASF member can use the same form in his/her stead.

 (Incubator note: if the podling you're requesting accounts for doesn't appear in the drop-down list of podlings, just put the podling name in the free text input box.)

 Most PMCs decide on new committers through an election process on their private mailing list.
-Please include a URL or message-id reference to the final vote tally using the Mail Search tool.
+Please include a URL or message-id reference to the final vote tally using the Mail Search tool or pony mail.
 If the election was held on a public list, then you can supply the URL using mail-archives.apache.org.